Adelaide Cabete

-Adelaide Cabete (25 January 1867, Elvas – 14 September 1935), was a Portuguese feminist and republican.
-In 1909, with Ana de Castro Osorio she created the Republican League of Portuguese Women.
-She was the founder of the Portuguese women's organization, Conselho Nacional das Mulheres Portuguesas, and served as its president from 1914 to 1935.
+Adelaide Cabete (25 January 1867, Elvas – 14 September 1935), was one of the main Portuguese feminists of the 20th century.
+A staunch Republican, she was an obstetrician, gynecologist, teacher, Freemason, author, philanthropist, pacifist, abolitionist, animal rights defender and humanist.

+In 1909, with Ana de Castro Osorio she created the League of Republican Women.
+She was the founder of the Portuguese women's organization, Conselho Nacional das Mulheres Portuguesas (CNMP), and served as its president from 1914 to 1935.
+Both of which supported disadvantaged women and children and promoted women’s emancipation.
+In addition to being the lead editor of the CNMP’s bulletin, Alma feminina, she wrote articles about social and medical equality for women.
+In 1924 and 1928, she was instrumental in organizing the first two feminist congresses in Portugal, which promoted women’s political, civil, educational, and economic rights.

 Early life

 Adelaide de Jesus Damas Brazão Cabete was born on 25 January 1867 in Alcáçova near Elvas in the Alentejo region of Portugal, the daughter of rural workers.
-Her father died when she was young and, in order to help her mother, she did not go to primary school.
-However, despite the difficulties, she learned to read and write.
+Her father died when she was young and, in order to help her mother, she did not go to primary school and worked as a housemaid as a child to support her family.
+Despite these difficulties, she learned to read and write.
 At the age of 18, she married Manuel Ramos Fernandes Cabete, who encouraged her to study.
 At the age of twenty-two, Cabete took the primary education exam, and in 1894 she completed her high school diploma with distinction.
 In 1895, the couple moved to Lisbon.
 The following year, Adelaide Cabete enrolled at the Escola Médico-Cirúrgica de Lisboa (Medical-Surgical School of Lisbon), concluding her course in 1900 with the thesis "Protection of poor pregnant women as a means of promoting the physical development of new generations", in which she proposed the introduction of maternity leave.
-She was only the third woman to receive a medical degree in Portugal and went on to open her own Gynaecology practice in Lisbon.
+She was only the third woman to receive a medical degree in Portugal and went on to open her own gynaecology practice in Lisbon.
 She became a prominent voice in the support of maternity hospitals in Portugal, finally succeeding in 1932 when Portugal’s first maternity hospital was opened.